collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Welcome

 Thank you for being here.
-I'm thrilled to have the opportunity to teach you what I've learned you about collaboration and code review in GitHub as the DjangoCon US Website Chair.
+I'm Kati Michel.
+I'm thrilled to have the opportunity to teach you what I've learned as the DjangoCon US Website Chair.

 </td></tr>